-- Brokers & trading platforms.
-Brokers and other online trading platforms offer easy-to-use tools that enable you to invest in the S&P 500.
-Online brokers offer low transaction fees, which is a big plus.
+- Brokers & S&P 500 trading platforms.
+Brokers and S&P 500 trading platforms offer easy-to-use tools that enable you to invest in the S&P 500.
+Online trading platforms offer low transaction fees, which is a big plus.
 On the other hand, they tend not to have a huge amount of investment advice, so if you’re looking for more tailored customer experience, you might want to look elsewhere.

 - Financial advisors.
 Financial advisors offer the most hands-on approach to investing, walking you through the pluses and minuses of various different investment options, which can be a big help to novice investors.
 However, investing in the S&P 500 index is a relatively simple investment approach, and as such might not warrant the expensive fees that financial advisors charge.

 - Banks.
 You can invest in an index such as the S&P 500 through your bank, which can give you the convenience of having all of your financial instruments (e.g. checking account, savings account, line of credit, and investments) with the same institution.
 The problem is that banks tend to charge very high fees, while still not offering a high level of advice that a good financial advisor can.

 Here’s a list of our top 3 recommended brokers to invest in indices ETFs:

 What should I do now?

 If you’re ready to start investing in the S&P 500, go to your chosen trading platform and you can get started right away.
 However, if you still don’t feel ready and wish to learn more about indices and stocks, check out more of our easy-to-navigate educational courses, right here on this site.

 Try some of our investment courses for beginners